jverzani/PlotlyLightLite.jl/docs/src/basic-graphics.md

 ### `scatter(xs, ys, [zs])`

-Save for methods, the `plot` method represents the data with type `line` which instructs `Plotly` to connect points with lines.
+Save for a few methods, the `plot` method represents the data with type `line` which instructs `Plotly` to connect points with lines.

 Related to `plot` and `plot!` are `scatter` and `scatter!`; which render just the points, without connecting the dots.